MOST FREQUENTLY ASKED QUESTIONS

 Q: What if I have an emergency and need immediate help?

-A: I usually check my messages and will return calls within 24 to 48 hours.
-If you feel you have an emergency or are Suicidal or Homicidal, please call 9-1-1 or go to the nearest emergency room for assistance.
+A: If you feel you have an emergency or are Suicidal or Homicidal, please call 9-1-1 or go to the nearest emergency room for assistance.

 If you need to speak with someone immediately, please call 9-1-1 or the following agencies: